Abuton/Understanding-Logistic-Regression/README.md

 A simple logistic regression model to predict what kind of cancer a patient has.
 Result can either be a Benign or Malignant.

 Built a simple Web App for it and planning to deploy soon

+Model has a 97% accuracy score and a 95% F1-score